-Did you know that there are very different safety standards associated with operating a device that lifts people as opposed to one designed solely to handle freight?
+Did you know that there are very different safety standards associated with operating a device that lifts people as opposed to one designed solely to be a freight elevator or conveyor?

-Way back in 1981, PFlow helped to enact legislation which separates “material-moving” vertical reciprocating conveyors (VRC) from “people-moving” elevators.
+In 1981, PFlow helped enact legislation which separates “material-moving” vertical reciprocating conveyors (VRC) from “people-moving” elevators.

 In the United States, there are very different operating standards and regulations for running an elevator which transports people and one meant solely for moving materials or equipment.
-When only materials will need to ride in your service elevator, you can save a great deal of time and money.
+When only materials will need to ride in your freight lift elevator, you can save a great deal of time and money by installing a VRC.

 2. What are the Standards for a Material-Carrying Freight Elevator?

 The ASME A17.1 is the national standard for elevators and escalators.
 These devices can carry people and also be used as freight elevators.
 They support more uses but come at a much higher installation cost, and the standards governing them are much more strict to maintain from year to year.

 The ASME B20.1 is the national standard for vertical reciprocating conveyors.
 These devices are only meant to carry materials.
 They are not meant to be operated in the general proximity to the public, and are designed for controlled commercial and industrial applications.

 3. Why Choose a VRC Over an Elevator?